kbss-cvut/termit-web/README.md

 ## Changes
-Current state of TermIt web is basically without content.
-Is is necessary to follow some rules during the content creation.
+It is necessary to follow some rules during the content creation.

 - Create new branch to push changes.
 - For each section is created a .md file in [_pages][_pages].
 Feel free to create any content, but do not change the header (between --- lines).